ru-wallace/sustained-attention-to-response-task/README.md

 ### Fork Notes

 I forked this repository to make a few changes to the original code.
 I updated some of the code to work with more recent releases of Python and PsychoPy.
-I also added a few more parameters to the sart() function to allow for more customization of the task.
+I also added a few more parameters to allow for more customization of the task.

-* The user can specify whether a manual file selection dialog should be used to select the output directory.
-If the user does not want to use the dialog, the user can specify the output directory in the path parameter.

-* The user can also specify whether the filename shouild have a txt extension or a csv extension.
-The user can also specify the filename.

-* The user can also specify the delimiter for the output file.
-The default delimiter is a tab, specified by '\t'.
+- The participant information section is updated with changed fields for stage of study (aligned to UK terminology).
+The dialog now has required sections, will not allow the user to proceed without filling in the required fields, and will not allow the user to proceed if the participant ID and ages are not a number.
+The gender field is still an option dropdown menu, but the user can also type in a custom answer if they wish.
+- The output file is now saved as an Excel file (.xlsx) instead of a CSV file.
+There are fewer columns in the output file, and the columns are now named with more descriptive titles.
+- The output file now includes a column in which the average of the previous 4 reaction times is calculated for each trial in which the participant should have withheld a response.
+  If any of these 4 trials was also one in which they should have withheld a response, or one in which the participant did not respond, the average is not calculated and the cell is left blank.